chris-hld/SAFpy/README.md

 (you can also build manually, e.g., for debugging, with `python safpy_build.py`)

-By default, it assumes SAF in a folder parallel to safpy.
+By default, it assumes SAF in a subdirectory, which is obtained by `git submodule update --init --recursive `.
 You can simply adapt the variable `saf_path` in `safpy_build.py` if needed.

 Install